ERnsTL/flowd/flowd-rs/README.md

 * TODO what is the expected numeric range of metadata x and y that is present on graph node and graph inports and outports?
 Only positive or also negative?
 What range in each direction?
 * TODO graph:addinport which fields should be sent back to the client?
 * TODO in which graph running state should edge changes and adding and removing inports and outports be allowed?
 The network is wired and running, after all... how to handle?
+* TODO FBP network protocol calls the message graph:addnode and the node is backed by a component, which makes sense.
+Whereas the FBP JSON graph spec calls them processes, but a graph contains nodes or components, but processes are a run-time word, but a graph is not a run-time construct.
+So, the wording is mixed.
+Non-runtime: Graph with edges and nodes.
+Nodes are backed by a component (program).
+Runtime wording: Network of processes (loaded components) with connections that need to be connected and disconnected.

 Clarifications for Graph schema: